roman-milk/roman-milk.github.io/setting-her-up.md

  "We are here to see you, not Barry.
 We have a proposition for you."

  "A proposition?
 What kind of a proposition?"
-Report_Story #2